AIPG Policies and Procedures

 2.2.3.
 Failure to Appear

-Should either party fail to appear without giving notice of and reasonable grounds for the failure to appear before the adjudicator or chairman of the adjudicatory board, the adjudicator or adjudicatory board shall conduct the hearing based on the documents previously submitted in the case and the testimony and exhibits of those in attendance.
+Should either party fail to appear without giving notice of and reasonable grounds for the failure to appear before the adjudicator or chairman of the adjudicatory board, the adjudicator or adjudicatory board shall conduct the hearing based on the documents previously submitted in the case and the testimony and exhibits presented at the hearing.

 2.2.4.
 Decision of Adjudicatory Board

 Within 15 days of the adjournment of the hearing, the adjudicator or adjudicatory board shall review the record in the case.
 The adjudicator or adjudicatory board shall then make a determination as to each allegation in the formal charges, by unanimous vote of the adjudicatory board if employed, within 15 days.
 The adjudicatory board, if employed, may meet and vote via conference call, at the option of its chairman.
+The adjudicator or chairman of the adjudicatory board may grant reasonable extension of the 15-day period for good cause.
 The adjudicator or adjudicatory board shall set forth all findings and conclusions in an adjudicatory report to the Ethics Committee Chairman.